History of Peru: Business republic (2000–2016)

 In November 2000, Fujimori resigned from office and went to Japan in self-imposed exile, avoiding prosecution for human rights violations and corruption charges by the new Peruvian authorities.
 His main intelligence chief, Vladimiro Montesinos, fled Peru shortly afterwards.
 Authorities in Venezuela arrested him in Caracas in June 2001 and turned him over to Peruvian authorities; he is now imprisoned and charged with acts of corruption and human rights violations committed during Fujimori's administration.

 A caretaker government presided over by Valentín Paniagua took on the responsibility of conducting new presidential and congressional elections.
 The elections were held in April 2001; observers considered them to be free and fair.
 Alejandro Toledo (who led the opposition against Fujimori) defeated former President Alan García.

 The newly elected government took office on 28 July 2001.
 The Toledo Administration managed to restore some degree of democracy to Peru following the authoritarianism and corruption that plagued both the Fujimori and García governments.
 Innocents wrongfully tried by military courts during the war against terrorism (1980–2000) were allowed to receive new trials in civilian courts.

 On 28 August 2003, the Truth and Reconciliation Commission (CVR), which had been charged with studying the roots of the violence of the 1980–2000 period, presented its formal report to the President.

 President Toledo was forced to make a number of cabinet changes, mostly in response to personal scandals.
 Toledo's governing coalition had a minority of seats in Congress and had to negotiate on an ad hoc basis with other parties to form majorities on legislative proposals.
 Toledo's popularity in the polls suffered throughout the last years of his regime, due in part to family scandals and in part to dissatisfaction among workers with their share of benefits from Peru's macroeconomic success.
 After strikes by teachers and agricultural producers led to nationwide road blockages in May 2003, Toledo declared a state of emergency that suspended some civil liberties and gave the military power to enforce order in 12 regions.
 The state of emergency was later reduced to only the few areas where the Shining Path was operating.

 On 28 July 2006, former president Alan García was reelected as the President of Peru.
 He won the 2006 elections after winning in a runoff against Ollanta Humala.
-In May 2008, President García was a signatory to The UNASUR Constitutive Treaty of the Union of South American Nations.
+In May 2008, President García was a signatory to the UNASUR Constitutive Treaty of the Union of South American Nations (USAN).
 Peru has ratified the treaty.

 On 5 June 2011, Ollanta Humala was elected president in a run-off against Keiko Fujimori, the daughter of Alberto Fujimori and former First Lady of Peru, in the 2011 elections, making him the first leftist president of Peru since Juan Velasco Alvarado.
 In December 2011, a state of emergency was declared following popular opposition to some major mining project and environmental concerns.